“INR xxxxx credited to a/c no. xxx6789 on 31/03/22. Info-Payment SALARY. Avl Balance INR xxxxxx.”

 Remember that packet of chips you recently bought?
 How much of it was air?
 And second question - does it remind you of your salary?
 Relatable, right?
 Simply put, your CTC includes your Tax components which get deducted before your salary is sent to you.

 A high CTC may appear great, but if it results in a low net salary per month, then you need to take a closer look.
-By properly calculating your take-home salary and putting in place all the respective CTC components, you can become empowered for future negotiations.
+Here's how to calculate take home salary from your CTC:

 In the modern corporate setup, the CTC may also include a percentage amount as a variable that is paid out quarterly or annually.
 Most realists, like me, prefer to not include such variable amounts as part of take-home salary due to the, well, variability of its payment.